ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 getTerms = map .taken.term -- nested selector
 ```

 A full, rigorous set of examples (as tests) are available in the examples directory of [this repository](https://github.com/ndmitchell/record-dot-preprocessor).
 Those tests include infix applications, polymorphic data types, interoperation with other extensions and more.
-They follow the [specifications given earlier](#proposed-change-specification).

 ## Effect and Interactions